V.F. Corporation (VFC)'s latest performance is not what we had anticipated

 V.F.
 Corporation (NYSE: VFC) Trading Performance Indicators

-Here are V.F.
-Corporation’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.42.
+You can see what V.F.
+Corporation (VFC) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.35.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 2.56, a number that is poised to hit 1.00 in the next quarter and is forecasted to reach 3.41 in one year’s time.